MoseleyBioinformaticsLab/icikt/README.rst

     * scipy_ and numpy_ for mathmatical calculations.
     * Cython_ for optimized performance.

-NOTE: NumPy and Cython must be preinstalled in order for this package to work.
+NOTE- NumPy and Cython must be preinstalled in order for this package to work.

 The ``pip`` command will install all dependencies automatically, but if you wish to install them manually, run the following commands: